axelarnetwork/axelar-configs/cli/wizard/commands/list-squid-token/README.md

 - The command validates all data against the interchain token schema
 - If API calls fail, the command proceeds with empty data and relies on user input

+## Token Manager Type Validation

+The command includes automatic validation for the `tokenManagerType` field to ensure proper token management across chains:

+### Validation Rules

+- **LOCK_UNLOCK** should only be used for tokens on their native/origin chain
+- For remote chains, if `LOCK_UNLOCK` is detected, the command will:
+  - Display a warning message
+  - Automatically convert it to `MINT_BURN`
+  - Continue with the corrected configuration

+This validation ensures that token configurations follow the correct patterns for interchain token management across different blockchains.

 ## Next Steps

 After running the command: